tsc21-ic/ISOT-Fake-News-Kaggle/README.md

 Reuters news website.

+Spark and Python working codes are included in the result document.

 ## References

 H. Ahmed, I. Traore, and S. Saad.
 Detection of online fake news using n-gram analysis and machine learning